-In addition, while the theoretical possibilities are immense for this work, AR technologies also provide pragmatic applications that enhance both visual studies research and direct participation in public life.
+While the theoretical possibilities are immense for this work, AR technologies also provide pragmatic applications that enhance both visual studies research and direct participation in public life.
 While Morey and Tinnell have both modeled such potential in their work with digital monuments and digital museum exhibits, artists and activists working as part of the Manifest AR collective have been creating “interventionist” augmented reality art since at least 2010.
 During the Occupy movement, for instance, artist Will Pappenheimer created an AR application that uses text from Occupy protester’s signs to generate digital skywriting that is viewable through a free mobile app.
-Contributing author Jacob Greene has also produced innovative, creative AR apps to intervene in collective life.
-For instance, in the past Greene has co-created an AR app that allows visitors of SeaWorld to learn about the hazards of marine captivity that often go on behind the scenes of this entertainment park.
+Contributing author Jacob Greene has also co-created an AR app that allows visitors of SeaWorld to learn about the hazards of marine captivity that often go on behind the scenes of this entertainment park.
 Such design, Greene argues, is especially important for generating alternative perceptions about contested places that can help intervene in ongoing problematic cultural practices.
-For his chapter in this collection, “Remixing Hope,” Greene models how AR can be a useful means of analyzing and producing counterpublic remixes of the Obama Hope image.
-Through his own critical making practices, he also demonstrates how mobile AR can counter what he calls “rhetorical isotropy,” a term used to describe the ways in which public images take on monolithic meanings and associations that could potentially elide more nuanced interpretations of their socio-rhetorical function.
+For his chapter in this collection, “Remixing Hope,” Greene models how AR can also be a useful means of analyzing and producing counterpublic remixes of the Obama Hope image—a popular remix practice that only continues to play a commentary role in national and international politics (see Figure 9).
+Through his own critical making practices, he particularly demonstrates how mobile AR can counter what he calls “rhetorical isotropy,” a term used to describe the ways in which public images take on monolithic meanings and associations that could potentially elide more nuanced interpretations of their socio-rhetorical function.
 In doing so, Greene argues that and models how AR remixing can enrich avenues for rhetorical invention in the physical spaces of everyday life, especially as an emerging mass of mobile device users continue to explore the possibilities of augmented reality as a technology for public writing.

 Inventing Digital Research Strategies and Presenting Research Digitally